metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 - `restart` (Attributes List) Lists Components to be restarted. (see [below for nested schema](#nestedatt--spec--restart))
 - `restore` (Attributes) Specifies the parameters to restore a Cluster.Note that this restore operation will roll back cluster services. (see [below for nested schema](#nestedatt--spec--restore))
 - `restore_spec` (Attributes) Deprecated: since v0.9, use restore instead.Specifies the parameters to restore a Cluster.Note that this restore operation will roll back cluster services. (see [below for nested schema](#nestedatt--spec--restore_spec))
-- `script_spec` (Attributes) Specifies the image and scripts for executing engine-specific operations such as creating databases or users.It supports limited engines including MySQL, PostgreSQL, Redis, MongoDB.ScriptSpec has been replaced by the more versatile OpsDefinition.It is recommended to use OpsDefinition instead.ScriptSpec is deprecated and will be removed in a future version. (see [below for nested schema](#nestedatt--spec--script_spec))
 - `switchover` (Attributes List) Lists Switchover objects, each specifying a Component to perform the switchover operation. (see [below for nested schema](#nestedatt--spec--switchover))
 - `timeout_seconds` (Number) Specifies the maximum duration (in seconds) that an opsRequest is allowed to run.If the opsRequest runs longer than this duration, its phase will be marked as Aborted.If this value is not set or set to 0, the timeout will be ignored and the opsRequest will run indefinitely.
 - `ttl_seconds_after_succeed` (Number) Specifies the duration in seconds that an OpsRequest will remain in the system after successfully completing(when 'opsRequest.status.phase' is 'Succeed') before automatic deletion.